Ensemble learning

 Boosting

-Hypothesis boosting (Boosting) refers to any ensemble method that combines several weak learners into a strong learners.
+Hypothesis boosting (Boosting) (in Spanish, intensificación) refers to any ensemble method that combines several learners sequentially.

 Boosting methods: